Othernet-Project/librarian/docs/source/developers/components_exports.rst

 When it comes to route handlers, there are two things to keep in mind.

-- Librarian uses class-based route handlers wich have their own registration methods and properties
+- Librarian uses class-based route handlers which have their own registration methods and properties
 - routes may be subject to dependency resolution just like plugins and middleware